 “…for I am with you to protect and rescue you…”

-Check out this promise from God: Jeremiah 15:19-21 (CSB)
+Check out this promise from God: Jeremiah 15:19-21

 This week, reflect on modern believers who have served God in dark times.
 Consider those who have given everything to honor God.
-How you can serve Him?
+How can you serve Him?

 I am with you to save you